kataw/kataw/test/__snapshot__/parser/expressions/await/gen/var/async_function_fx0028x0029x007b_await_x005cn_x_x007d.md

 ✖ Expected a `;` - start: 64, end: 66
 ✖ The parser expected to find a '}' to match the '{' token here - start: 64, end: 66
 ✖ The parser expected to find a '}' to match the '{' token here - start: 64, end: 66
+✖ Expected a ')' to match the '(' token here - start: 64, end: 66
 ✖ ',' expected - start: 64, end: 66
 ✖ Expected a `;` - start: 64, end: 66
 ✖ Declaration or statement expected - start: 64, end: 66